Updated:

 The conceptualized ISD model heavily relies on R2D2 model developed in 1995 by Willis and Merrill’s First Principles of Instruction developed by David Merrill (Colon et al., 2000; Merrill, 2002).
 The model has 6 phases, namely, problem identification, recursion, reflection, activation, participatory application, and integration.

 The problem-centered ISD model first identifies the problem and develops a set of objectives used to solve the problem.
-The set of objectives developed in this model are likely to change depending on the needs of individual learners, hence the need to create a link between the problem identification and the recursion and reflection phases (see appendix 1).
+The set of objectives developed in this model are likely to change depending on the needs of individual learners, hence the need to create a link between the problem identification and the recursion and reflection phases (Figure 1).

+According to Merrill (2002), “…learning is activated when learners are engaged in solving real-world problems” (p.
+43).
 The recursion phase will aim to specifically allow instruction designers and learners to revisit any phase included in the model to make refinements, corrections, and revisions as deemed necessary.
 This will actively promote the learning process in addition to ensuring holistic integration of new knowledge by the learners.
 This phase is also linked to problem identification phase, reflection phase and integration phase.

 The next phase – reflection – is intended to emphasize the need for the instruction designers to considerately inquire about feedback and other arising notions from other sources, including the learners’ own perceptions, worldviews and level of understanding (Cohen et al., 2000).
+Further on, activation phase will take cognizance of the fact that “learning is promoted when relevant previous experience is activated” (Merrill, 2002, p.
+46).

 Many learners have had many previous experiences that may relate to the task at hand and, as such, relevant information should be activated by going back to the reflection phase to ensure this information is elicited for use as groundwork for learning new knowledge.